CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

 ### Configure AWS CLI for Dev environment on Jenkins agent

 1. Connect to Jenkins agent

+   1. Ensure that you are connected to the Cisco VPN

    1. Set the management AWS profile